-- To understand and appreciate one or more of the traditional artistic disciplines (art, dance, drama and music). - Civilization. - To recognize the social and cultural role that the arts play in a culturally diverse contemporary world. - To understand creativity in the arts through direct participation either in the making or performing of art forms or through the experience of such a process by direct observation (such as attending dance or music concerts, plays or museums). - To distinguish between subjective and objective responses to a work of art, and be able to articulate an informed opinion about the values of and differences between those responses.
+To understand and appreciate one or more of the traditional artistic disciplines (art, dance, drama and music).

+- To recognize the historical relationship between the arts and the development of civilization. - To recognize the social and cultural role that the arts play in a culturally diverse contemporary world. - To understand creativity in the arts through direct participation either in the making or performing of art forms or through the experience of such a process by direct observation (such as attending dance or music concerts, plays or museums). - To distinguish between subjective and objective responses to a work of art, and be able to articulate an informed opinion about the values of and differences between those responses.